- Medical Economics October 2025

 Others reported drawbacks.

 Some found the technology less useful for certain visit types, like pediatric physicals or psychiatry consultations.
-Others said AI-generated notes could be too bulky or required additional editing, with a few reported it added one to two hours of work each day.
+Others said AI-generated notes could be too bulky or required additional editing, and a few reported it added one to two hours of work each day.

 Mass General Brigham first piloted AI scribes in July 2023 with 18 physicians.
 By July 2024, more than 800 clinicians were participating, and as of this spring, over 3,000 clinicians across the system had access.